thomasvn/thomasvn.github.io/README.md

-# Online-Portfolio
+# Personal-Website

-A website created to give a glimpse of my life and what I do
+An online portfolio created to document my hobbies and work.